 Some pieces of equipment either adjust how the Trading Post and Black Market are used, or are broken by this new system.
-Also, we're changing Ablative Overlay because it sucks ass as it is.
+Also, we're changing Ablative Overlay because it is too powerful to remain as it is.

 - Ablative Overlay: Add the following: "Damage to an Ablative Overlay is persistent.
 Once one has been degraded, make a note on the owning fighter's card.
 It now gives the lesser benefit in perpetuity until it is damaged again, and reduced to zero benefit.
 After an Ablative Overlay has been reduced to zero benefit, remove it from the fighter's card as it has been consumed." - Forged Guilder Seal: Amend the part after the flavor text to read: "When a fighter with a Forged Guilder Seal visits the Trading Post (but not the Black Market), the price of any items they buy is reduced by 3d6 credits (to a minimum of 10).
 However, if they roll a double 1 or double 6 when reducing the price of an item, they have been discovered.
 The item must be bought at its original price (if the gang doesn't have enough credits to cover the original cost, then they must pay all of the credits they have and sell items to make up the difference), and the seal is then removed from their fighter card.
 The fighter must miss the next game as they sit in a jail cell, and the gang may not visit the Trading Post after the next battle." - Exotic Furs: Replace the current rules with the following: "If a fighter wearing Exotic Furs visits the Trading Post or Black Market as a post-battle action, their fancy clothes convince the merchant to open up their Special Reserve stock to the controlling player.
 If that player already has access to that merchant's Special Reserve stock for any reason, they may apply a 10-credit discount (to a minimum of 10 credits) to any item this fighter buys at that store.
 Additionally, if the campaign is using limited stock and an Auction System to determine who gets first crack at the vendors, this fighter's gang always gets to go first as long as this fighter is making a Trade post-battle action." - Caryatid: With no rarity rolls being made, we've got to change how gangs interact with the Caryatid: If a Caryatid shows up at the Trading Post, and a gang's Leader is there making a Trade post-battle action, then they may forfeit their Trading action to try and befriend the Caryatid.
 The Leader must successfully pass a Leadership, Cool, Willpower, and Intelligence check, in any order, to befriend the Caryatid.
 If they do, the Caryatid is added to their fighter card.
 If they fail any of these checks, the Caryatid disdainfully refuses the Leader's overture.
-Either way, the fighter may not purchase any items at the Trading Post this visit, as they're too busy trying to befriend a blue, flying infant.
+Either way, the fighter may not purchase any items at the Trading Post this visit, as they're too busy trying to befriend a blue, flying infant. - Isotropic Fuel Rod: This item can be consumed to change any one Territory into a Hab Block.
+This can only be done once per fuel rod.